aws-cfm-blogs/sample-event-driven-budget-management-on-aws/README.md

 2. In the spoke account:
    - Check that the SSM parameter exists with the specified budget value
    - Verify the AWS Budget is created with the correct threshold
+3. In the management account:
+    - Create an entry in the DynamoDB table for a spoke AWS Account ID and budget amount
+    - Verify budget is updated

 ## Error Handling